Public-Tree-Map/public-tree-map-data-pipeline/README.md

 See the `Makefile` for other rules that are available.

 ### Pushing Docker Images to DockerHub
-Ask an owner of the dockerhub to either give permissions to you so you can push or do these steps this for you.
+Either ask an owner of the dockerhub to either give permissions to you so you can push or get them to do these these steps for you.

 If you have write permissions and are trying to push a new version of the docker environment to dockerhub, follow these steps to authorize your account with docker hub: https://docs.docker.com/docker-hub/access-tokens/

-Then you can just run the following:
+Then you can just run the following.
+Keep in mind that I'm forcing a clean build here to make sure that the latest is pushed.
+Please update the version in the `docker-compose.yml` file as well as `.circleci/config.yml` file:
 ```bash
 docker-compose build --no-cache
 docker-compose push pipeline